casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/rebreather/index.md

 ![Sons of the Forest Stun Gun 4th Light](img/fourthlight.webp)

-### The Stun Gun
+## Other Nearby Items
-You are encouraged to pick up the [Stun Gun](/sons-of-the-forest/guides/stun-gun/) before obtaining the Rebreather as you will need to return to the cave for it.
+You are encouraged to pick up the [Stun Gun](/sons-of-the-forest/guides/stun-gun/) before obtaining the Rebreather.
+If you fall off the ledge before obtaining it, you will need to enter the cave again.
 It is not a required item, however, so if you are not concerned about having it you can leave it behind.
+The [Leather Jacket](/sons-of-the-forest/guides/leather-jacket/) can be found in the same room as the [Stun Gun](/sons-of-the-forest/guides/stun-gun/).

 ## More Possible Locations
 Currently, there is only 1 known location for the Rebreather.
 More locations may come in future updates, but at this time players can only obtain it at the location above.